Sandbox Tour

 Object page with 5 objects

-Click the images to view sample object data.
+Click an object to view sample data.

-• Click the “Save” button at lower right.
+• Click the Save button at lower right.

 • Below the object's title, you'll see Blueprint information.
 Switch to another Blueprint using the dropdown.
 The fields you see will update automatically.